Ambrose of Optina: Biography

 Due to illness Ambrose was forced into semi-reclusion for several years.
 This seclusion allowed him to concentrate on the mastering of the Jesus Prayer or hesychasm and to experience the meaning of hesychia, the silence of the soul before God or theoria.
 Even though of a weak constitution Ambrose continued work assisting Makary with the translation of the Church Fathers, in particular, with the translation of The Ladder of Divine Ascent.
 Ambrose maintained his correspondence and counsel to pilgrims, and later as a staretz (Elder) out of love for all people he counseled and any who sought him.
+Ambrose served with Staret Macarius and spent much of his time translating holy books, including The Ladder of Divine Ascent by Abbot John of Sinai.

 When Macarius died in September, 1860, Ambrose replaced him as the principal elder of the monastery.
 Ambrose remained the principal staretz of Optina for 30 years.
 Ambrose was visited by countless people, and his love for every person was so strong that he would even see people when he had passed the point of exhaustion being forced to lay down.
 Even then he would not refuse to listen to people coming to him to seek his counsel.
+The writers Leo Tolstoy and Fyodor Dostoevsky visited him at Optina.

 The staretz had the gift of being able to see into people's souls where no secret was hidden from him.
 There is abundant testimony to his clairvoyance and gift of healing which he tried to conceal.
 Known for his deep kindness and compassion, no one's question or counsel was refused.